GEN Frequently Asked Questions

 The Identity Hub is a secure Identity and Access Management System (IDMS) for NSW government agencies and is managed by the Department of Finance, Services & Innovation (DFSI).
 It is a modern, secure and reliable environment to assure privacy and information protection.

 The Identity Hub contains audit logs which shows who is accessing what information, when and from where.

-The Identity Hub provides access to computer applications using a single sign-on process.
-That means, once you log in using your GEN, you will have access to all the computer applications you are authorised to use.
-In other words, once you log in, you will have access to all computer applications that are integrated to the Identity Hub which you have authority to use such as GLS (Government Licensing System) and SmartPool.
+The Identity Hub provides access to applications using a single sign-on process.
+That means, once you log in using your GEN, you will have access to all the applications you are authorised to use such as Taleo and JusticeLink.

 What are the benefits of GEN & Identity Hub?

-Over time, the benefits of GEN and the Identity Hub are planned to include:
+The benefits of GEN and the Identity Hub include:

-- ‘single sign-on’ access (no need to re-enter passwords) to a number of cross-sector computer applications through the NSW Identity Hub
+- single sign-on access (no need to re-enter passwords) to an increasing number of applications through the NSW Identity Hub

 - option for agencies to adopt single sign-on to their own applications

-- potential sector wide email address – @nsw.gov.au – retained when you move between agencies
+- potential for a sector wide email address – @nsw.gov.au – retained when you move between agencies

-- ability for agencies to undertake longitudinal workforce analysis of employee mobility and career paths as well as improve evidence-based workforce management policy development.
+- ability for agencies to undertake longitudinal workforce analysis of employee mobility as well as improve evidence-based workforce management policy development

 When will I receive my GEN?

-The GEN will be phased-in throughout 2015.
-You should receive an automated email from NSW Identity Hub which will contain your GEN along with your temporary password.
+The GEN was introduced in 2015.
+You will have received an automated email from the NSW Identity Hub when your GEN was allocated containing your unique GEN and a temporary password.
 This will enable you to log in to the Identity Hub, the system that generates and stores your GEN, and confirm that your details are correct.
-If you do not receive your GEN by the end of December 2015, please contact your agency’s HR department.

 What characters make up my GEN?